PedroCristo/README-TEST/README.md

 - All the products content were taken from [Amazon](https://www.amazon.com/)
 - The images were taken from [Aliexpress](https://www.aliexpress.com/)
+- The 2 videos used as a background on the Landing Page were taken from[Pexels](https://www.pexels.com/)
 - The Watches & Clocks logos and favicon are my own designed and build

 ### Information Sources / Resources